acalejos/flint/README.md

 ## Examples

-You can view the [Notebooks folder](https://github.com/acalejos/flint/tree/main/notebooks) for some examples in LIivebook.
+You can view the [Notebooks folder](https://github.com/acalejos/flint/tree/main/notebooks) for some examples in Livebook.

 You can also look at [Merquery](https://github.com/acalejos/merquery/tree/main/lib/merquery/schemas) for a real, comprehensive example of how to use `Flint`.